iamsahm/drivvn-frontend-task/brief_and_plan.md

 ... this won't completely fufil the brief because it would require drawCard to be pressed once more after 52 draws.
 I should count the success returns from the data and set gameOver to true when it reaches 52.
 I could also make the fetch request an additional time after 52 draws to make sure the success:false is returned and throw an error if it doesn't

-make an isGameOver variable and set it in the drawcard function-->
+make an isGameOver variable and set it in the drawcard function

+The game component should have updates in a useEffect so that the state is updated after the drawCard function is called.
+Put the newCard in the dependency array so that the game component updates when the newCard is changed.

+-->

 -   A suite of suitable tests should be created for these requirements
 <!--